yjl9903/epubook/README.md

 # epubook

-A JavaScript / TypeScript EPUB generation library.
+A Node EPUB generation library.

+It will support the generation of the [latest epub standard](https://www.w3.org/TR/epub-33/) (3.3).

-👷‍♂️ Still work in progress.
+> 👷‍♂️ Still work in progress.

 ## License